 - From Battleborn are the Varelsi, a legion of extra-dimensional cosmic horrors who have been consuming stars to a point that only one star Solus is all that remains in the entire universe.

 - Stellaris has the Prethoryn Scourge end-game crisis.
 They invade the galaxy from the outside and invade anything in sight, killing off any native pops on planets they conquer and turning fallen planets into 'infested worlds' that spawn more Scourge, repeat until the galaxy is all Scourge.
-However they can't exterminate robot pops in the current build, leaving robot-inhabited planets conquered by the Scourge in a permanent limbo situation.

 - Aylee's species from Sluggy Freelance - aliens with the ability to alter their form to adapt to different environments and to emulate beings around them - view it as their holy duty to consume all other life and destroy worlds to spread themselves across the universe.
 From a more naturalistic point of view, this is probably just a rationalisation they've come up with for their nature as macroscopic equivalents of bacteria that infect and kill entire planets.